Welasco/AzureSentinelSyslog/README.md

 ## 2. What is Syslog?

-Syslog stands for System Logging Protocol and is a standard protocol used to send system log or event messages to a specific server, called a syslog server.
-It is primarily used to collect various device logs from several different machines in a central location for monitoring and review.
+Syslog stands for System Logging Protocol and is a standard protocol used to send system log or event messages to a specific server.
+It is commonly used to collect various device logs from several different clients in a central location for monitoring and review.

-Syslog is defined in RFC 5424, The Syslog Protocol, which obsoleted the previous RFC 3164:
+Current RFC for Syslog is RFC 5424 which retired the RFC 3164:

  - [The Syslog Protocol - RFC5424](https://datatracker.ietf.org/doc/rfc5424/)
  - [The Syslog Protocol - **obsolete** RFC3164](https://datatracker.ietf.org/doc/rfc3164/)